-Remember, if you encounter questions or concerns our staff is always here to help you.
-Please don't hesitate to stop by your nearest Pools & Spas A Go-Go store or give us a call.
-Our contact information can be found in the Contacts page.
-For questions or technical concerns related to your software please contact Pool Software directly for customer support: online at help@poolsoftware.com or by phone toll-free at 800-899-7479.
+Remember, if you encounter questions or concerns our sales staff is always here to help youplease don't hesitate to stop by our store or give us a call.
+Our contact information can be found in the Contact section.
+For questions or technical concerns related to your software please contact Pool Software directly at help@poolsoftware.com or call 800-899-7479.

-Welcome to Pools & Spas a Go-GoWe're glad you've joined us for many summers of fun!BERKLEYUTICAROCHESTER HILLS www.pasagg.com
+Welcome to the Rhiel family.
+We're glad you've joined us for many summers of fun!